 Distal interphalangeal predominant (DIP) PsA involves the joints closest to the nails.
 These are known as the distal joints.
-It only occurs in five percent of cases.
-However, DIP is considered a classic form of PsA.
+It occurs in about 10 percent of people with PsA.

-Arthritis Mutilans is a severe, potentially deforming type of PsA.
-Less than five percent of people with PsA have this type.
+Arthritis mutilans is a severe, deforming type of PsA.
+About 5 percent of people with PsA have this type.
 Arthritis mutilans usually affects the hands and feet.
-Pain may also be present in the neck and lower back.
+It can also cause pain in the neck and lower back.

 - morning stiffness

-- scaly skin patches – these may get worse when arthritis flares up
+- scaly skin patches, which may get worse when joint pain flares up

 - nail pitting